yeslogic/fathom/book/src/appendix/theory.md

 programmer omitted in the original code, generally based on the results of type inference.

-In Pikelet's judgements the elaborated terms are denoted after the
+In the DDL's judgements the elaborated terms are denoted after the
 diamond: \\(\rhd\\).
 At the moment not much is added - only the missing type annotations on function parameters.
 In the future this could be extended filling in type class instances and implicit arguments.